Isidore-Newman-School/Creative-Coding-2017/Classwork/unit0_basics/c0_variables/1_drawing.md

 <a name="ex0"></a>
 <pre>
 <b>Exercise 0:</b>
+Show your snowman to Ms. deBB to move on to the next step.

-Look up the <a href="https://p5js.org/reference/">p5 reference for ellipses</a>.
+1. Look up the <a href="https://p5js.org/reference/">p5 reference for ellipses</a>.
-What do the four numbers inside of `ellipse(300, 200, 50, 50);` represent?
+2. What do the four numbers inside of <b>ellipse(300, 200, 50, 50);</b> represent?

-Create a snowman using the ellipse() function.
+3. Create a snowman using the ellipse() function.
 </pre>

 ## Variables